johnvaliente/flashcard_app/README.md

 This app primarily uses the Firebase API to authenticate users and create, read, update, and delete flashcards using the Realtime Database from Firebase.

-Note: The focus of this project was to be able to work with an API and to gain further knowledge in using it.
+Note: This project focuses on working with an API to gain further knowledge in how to properly use this software.